Distributed Adaptive Signal Fusion for Fractional Programs: Cost-Efficient DASF for Fractional Programs

 \section{Cost-Efficient DASF for Fractional Programs}

 In this section, we propose a new algorithm for solving (\ref{eq:prob_g}) in a distributed and adaptive fashion, where the required statistics of $\mathbf{y}$ are estimated and learned on the fly based on the incoming sensor observations.
 As mentioned earlier, the DASF algorithm in \cite{musluoglu2022unifiedp1} can be straightforwardly applied to (\ref{eq:prob_g}) to obtain such a distributed algorithm, where the nodes would use a solver for the original (centralized) problem to solve locally compressed instances of the network-wide problem.
 However, this would require a node to fully execute Dinkelbach's procedure (Algorithm \ref{alg:dinkelbach}) within each iteration of the DASF algorithm.
 Since Algorithm \ref{alg:dinkelbach} is itself iterative, we would obtain nested iterations of Algorithm \ref{alg:dinkelbach} within the DASF algorithm's iterations, which would result in a large computational cost at each node.
-Instead, we propose to interleave the steps of the DASF algorithm with the iterations of Dinkelbach's procedure (Algorithm \ref{alg:dinkelbach}), where each DASF iteration only requires to perform one iteration of Algorithm \ref{alg:dinkelbach}, thereby greatly reducing the computational burden.
-We will refer to this algorithm as the fractional DASF (F-DASF) algorithm, for which a convergence analysis will be presented in Section \ref{sec:convergence}.
+Instead, we propose the fractional DASF (F-DASF) algorithm interleaving the steps of the DASF algorithm with the iterations of Dinkelbach's procedure (Algorithm \ref{alg:dinkelbach}), where each DASF iteration only requires to perform \textit{a single} iteration of Algorithm \ref{alg:dinkelbach}, thereby greatly reducing the computational burden.